SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 ## Exercise 4.4 Create the Metadata Extensions

-After completing these steps have created the Metadata Extensions.
+After completing these steps you will have created the Metadata Extensions.
 The Metadata Extensions are meant to seperate the UI specific annotations from the rest of the data model.
 This makes for much cleaner code.

 1. Right-click on the Z_C_TRAVEL_M_XXX projection view and choose “New Metadata Extension“.
 <br>![](/exercises/ex4/images/04_04_0010.png)